 For many Baby Boomers, this scenario sounds all too familiar:

-You worked hard to be able to retire and enjoy your golden years.
-But you're worried you won't have enough to pay for long-term care and still leave something for your children.
-Your kids have already agreed to help care for you in your home.
+You worked hard to be able to retire and enjoy your golden years...but you're worried you won't have enough to pay for long-term care.
+The kids have already agreed to help care for you in your home.
 But you know they'll face financial burdens, too, like taking time off work and doing your cooking, cleaning, and grocery shopping.
+You want to be able to leave a little money for them when you're gone, but with the cost of any type of care being so high, how are you supposed to make that happen?

-Long-term care insurance provides the cash you need to pay for care, whether it's:
+Traditional long-term care insurance is the most well-known way to pay for future care.
+It provides the cash you need to pay for that care, wherever it takes place:

 - in your home